victorK8/Weather_Station-/README.md

 **WebServer** contains software of high-level software of Raspberri Pi.
 Web-Server is based on Flask Module as backend in Python (check server.py script).
 As front-end, basic HTML, CSS and Javascript script are used (Check template folder).
 Web-Server provides the services of data visualization, weather station geolocation, music (only for entertainment purposes).
 Its state is in progress (Geo-Location is finished).

 ---
-Server :

-DNS Domain: "alfarostation.ddns.net"  (Provisional, only for 30 days)
----
 ## How do I use your code, bro?

 The first step is downloading my repository into your Raspberry Pi.